brendaoby/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 7. Draws a diagonal line on the terminal.
 8. Prints a square, followed by a new line.
 9. Prints 1 to 100, followed by a new line.
 For multiples of three, prints Fizz instead of the number, for multiples of five prints Buzz and for multiples of both three and five print FizzBuzz.
+10. Prints a triangle, followed by a new line.